Skip to main content

 warning

-Modifying files inside the release folder is still allowed.
-However, this practice is highly discouraged, since all changes there will be overwritten by any further commit operation.
+Modifying files inside the release directory is allowed.
+However, this practice is highly discouraged, since all changes there will be overwritten by any further update operation.

 Deploy

-Deploy will take the data product descriptor and deploy the infrastructure to the selected environment.
-Before that, it will ensure that the descriptor is well-formatted and compliant with the defined policies for the given environment (you can test its validity against the data governance's policies, refer to DP Validation section).
+Deploy will take the data product descriptor connected to a release and deploy the infrastructure to the selected environment.
+Before that, it will ensure that the descriptor is well-formatted and compliant with the defined policies for the given environment (you can test its validity against the data governance's policies, refer to Data Product Validation section).
 If all checks are passed and the deployment is successful, the data product is published into the marketplace, so that consumers can start using it.

 tip

-By performing a commit before deploying, you will ensure that the data product descriptor with the latest changes is being sent to the provisioning coordinator.
+Remember to update your draft release before deploying: only in this way you will ensure that the data product descriptor with the latest changes is being sent to the provisioning coordinator.

-The Data Product deployment will start the underlying deployment of all of its components, in a sequence defined by the "dependsOn" relations among them.
+The Data Product deployment will start the underlying deployment of all of its components, in a sequence defined by the "dependsOn" relations among them (check the deployment section and/or the provisioning section for more details).
 After the deploy operation is invoked, it can happen that:

 • the deployment fails with a validation error: in this case, the deployment did not start at all.
-The environment is not touched, and you can simply run the test again to see what the error was.
+The environment is not touched, and you can simply click on the "bug" icon to see what validation error caused the failure.
 Then after solving the error, you can just try to deploy everything again.

 • the deployment completes with success.
 One of the steps that the Provisioner module performs is the registration of the deployed data product in the Marketplace.
 So from now on the data product can be visible to all the consumers that access the Marketplace.